 The series contains letters regarding complimentary tickets in 1951 and 1955.
 As well, the series contains examples of tickets, badges, and ribbons used or worn by guests and exhibitors to the provincial exhibitions from 1955 to 1973.
 There is also a pin from the 1909 Inter-Provincial Fair.

 Notes: Part of RG2SF1.
 Inventory of documents in the series is available in the printed finding aid.

-Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds
+Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds RG2SF1 Provincial Exhibition of Manitoba

 Provincial exhibition of Manitoba photographs